fastronome/azure-devops-copilot-code-review/README.md

 ## How It Works

-1. **Install Copilot CLI**: The task ensures the GitHub Copilot CLI is installed on the build agent using `winget`
+1. **Install Copilot CLI**: The task ensures the GitHub Copilot CLI is installed on the build agent (using `winget` on Windows or the official install script on Linux)
 2. **Fetch PR Context**: The task retrieves pull request metadata, existing comments, and iteration details via the Azure DevOps API
 3. **Run Copilot Review**: Using the PR context and local Git commands, Copilot analyzes the changes using the configured or default prompt
 4. **Post Comments**: Review findings are posted as comments on the pull request via the Azure DevOps API